 The second hour is spent enjoying the hard work, discussing wine pairings and chowing down.
-Wine and champagne are included in the cost, and The Hills offers a variety of meal packages including seafood, beef, poultry and vegetarian options.
-Prices range from $45-$50 plus tax and gratuities.
+Wine and champagne are included in the cost, and The Hills offers a variety of meal packages including seafood, beef, poultry, and vegetarian options.

-One of my favorite places in Columbus for cooking related needs has to be 1400 Food Lab.
+One of my favorite places in Columbus for cooking-related needs has to be 1400 Food Lab.
 They offer a variety of classes, including a class on how to teach cooking classes.
-At 1400 Food Lab, you can learn everything, from making the perfect curry to using your Insta-Pot.
+At 1400 Food Lab, you can learn everything, from making the perfect curry to home butchery.

 Savoir Cooking + Wine in Powell has an incredibly comprehensive array of classes that you can sign up for, which makes it perfect for home cooks like myself who aren’t really sure where to begin.
 From knife skills to Chinese take-out inspired recipes, you can learn just about anything from the helpful staff at Savoir.
 They even offer a Mother’s Day Brunch class where you and your mama can create something delicious all while sipping on mimosas.

 Don’t worry about whether or not your food will be good.
 Just get out there and try!
 You got this!

 A daily Columbus email you'll actually love. ❤️

 Every morning we compile the best of Columbus news & events and deliver it in a quick 5 minute read that sets you up with everything you need to be a well informed Columbusian.
 Columbusite.
 Cbussian?
 Whatever, give it a try, you'll love it.